chung-leong/conradish-x/README.md

 ![Complete view](doc/img/filter-2.jpg)

 Filtered contents will appear in red.
 Contents that Conradish thinks are questionable (but chose to keep) will pulsate in yellow.
 Click on a red section to restore it.
 Click on a section that isn't red to hide it.
-When you're done, click the **Finish** button or select "Annotating" in the **Action** drop-down.
+When you're done, click the **Finish** button or choose "Annotating" in the **Action** drop-down.

-You can toggle between scrubbing and annotating mode by pressing the hot-key **Ctrl-Shift-H**.
+You can toggle between scrubbing and annotation mode by pressing the hot-key **Ctrl-Shift-H**.

 Use the double checkmark button at the lower right-hand corner to restore all hidden sections:

 ![Keep all button](doc/img/bk-button-1.jpg)

 ## Adjusting filter behavior